express-rate-limit/express-rate-limit/README.md

 - response status >= 400
 - requests that were cancelled before last chunk of data was sent (response `close` event triggered)
-- response `error` event was triggrered by response
+- response `error` event was triggered by response

 (Technically they are counted and then un-counted, so a large number of slow requests all at once could still trigger a rate-limit.
 This may be fixed in a